 I. Purpose and Scope

 The purpose and scope of this policy are to prescribe actions to be taken during periods of inclement weather that affect one or more of the WKU campuses and delineate policy to address classes missed because of compliance with the actions described herein.
-During inclement weather, online classes will continue as scheduled.
+During inclement weather, asynchronous online classes will continue as scheduled.

 II.
 Policy